AndreiDimofte/DriveTracker/README.md

   Automatically calculates distance, average speed, and duration for every drive.

 - **Start & End Addresses**
-  Reverse-geocoded addresses for where you started and finished your drive.
+  Addresses for where you started and finished your drive.

 - **Save Drives**
   Name and store your completed drives locally.
 Access them anytime in the history screen.